 Anti-democratic actors

-Political cleavages in Laos are rarely ideological.
-Rather, cleavages arise from competition for resources between powerful patrons and their clients, between provincial and regional interests, and between the dominant lowland Lao and ethnic minorities who believe they are not being treated equitably.
-The party cannot eliminate these divisions, but it has been relatively effective in preventing them from escalating.
-Unity, solidarity and equality are key words in everyday Lao politics.
-Compromise is common among the Lao, who prefer to avoid face-to-face conflict.
-The democratic centralism that operates within the LPRP and the Lao front for national development (formerly construction), the party’s front organization, also helps build consensus through lengthy meetings at all levels of society.
+The current crisis in Laos is neither mitigating nor aggravating the country’s latent political cleavages.
+Rather than being ideological, these cleavages arise from competition for resources between powerful patrons and their clients, between provincial and regional interests, and between the dominant lowland Lao and ethnic minorities who believe they are not being treated equitably.
+The LPRP cannot eliminate these divisions, but it has been relatively effective in preventing them from escalating, not least because of a structure that permeates all levels of society.

 Cleavage / conflict management

-The government also made an effort to bring about reconciliation with those Hmong and other ethnic minority populations who fought on the Royal Lao side during the “30-year struggle” (1945 – 1975), offering amnesty to all who surrendered.
-However, those who did not accept this offer were subject to continuing military repression.
-Although the treatment of Hmong who surrendered in the late 2000s was not transparent, the government has more recently allowed international observers to establish contact with those resettled.
-Significant injustices perpetrated during the war period, such as alleged rapes and forced marriages by Royal Lao government officials in rural and remote areas, have not been officially recognized or dealt with.
-Likewise, the “re-education camps” installed after the revolution were experienced by many as unjust (and indeed it is thought that the last Lao king died in such a camp) but there has been no attempt to recognize or seek resolution regarding these events.
+The government has also sought reconciliation with Hmong and other ethnic minority populations who fought on the Royal Lao side during the “30-year struggle” (1945 – 1975), offering amnesty to all who surrendered.
+However, those who did not accept this offer remained subject to military repression.
+Significant injustices perpetrated during the war, such as alleged rapes and forced marriages by Royal Lao government officials in rural and remote areas, have not been officially acknowledged or addressed.
+Likewise, the “reeducation camps” established after the revolution are viewed by many as unjust (indeed, it is thought that the last Lao king died in such a camp), but there has been no attempt to acknowledge or seek resolution of these events.

 Reconciliation

 Laos has been remarkably successful in attracting foreign aid from across the ideological spectrum.
-In order to do so, it includes development partners in triennial roundtable meetings (RTM), which help to develop and monitor its five-year NSEDPs.
-While the government presents itself as willing to consider economic reforms in order to bring about greater administrative efficiency and transparency and agrees to make sufficient progress to ensure that economic assistance continues, it resists international pressure for democratic reform.
-This is a fine line but one the government has navigated nimbly.
-Authorities have been slow to implement agreed-upon reform programs, and many in the international community have become frustrated and suspicious of affable Lao promises.
+To do so, it includes development partners at triennial roundtable meetings (RTMs), which help develop and monitor its five-year NSEDPs.
+While the government presents itself as willing to consider economic reforms to improve administrative efficiency and transparency, and agrees to make progress sufficient to ensure continued economic assistance, it resists international pressure for political reform.

-Increasing aid and investment from Chinese, Vietnamese and other Asian sources – which comes with fewer strings attached – has provided an appealing alternative and greater opportunities for rent-seeking.
-Such funding sources also suit the Lao government since, having undertaken their own economic transformations in recent years, these donors are generally sympathetic with the Lao government priorities of building major infrastructure and maximizing GDP growth.
-Many of the country’s highest-profile projects in recent years, such as the Laos-China railway, the Vientiane-Vang Vieng Expressway, and dams on the Mekong River and its tributaries, have been funded with support from such partners.
-Nevertheless, the government continues to demonstrate refusal to yield to international criticism in the wake of the construction of the Mekong dams, even if raised by traditional allies such as neighboring Vietnam.
+Increasing aid and investment from Chinese, Vietnamese and other Asian sources – which come with fewer strings attached – have provided an appealing alternative.
+Such funding sources also suit the Lao government because these donors – having undertaken their own economic transformations in recent years – are generally sympathetic to Lao government priorities of building major infrastructure and maximizing GDP growth.
+Many of the country’s highest-profile projects in recent years, such as the Laos-China railway and numerous hydropower dams, have been funded with support from such partners.

 Effective use of support